kentonlam/rina.fyi/site/index.md

 <!-- Sometimes, I do coding problems and puzzles like Advent of Code. -->
 <!-- Functional programming and theorem provers are exciting! -->

-Currently, I do work on binary analysis and binary lifting to facilitate formal methods.
+Currently, I do work on binary analysis and binary lifting, for the purpose of applying formal methods to binaries.
 I enjoy making things work, and then making sure they keep on working.

+Nowadays, I use a lot of OCaml, Nix, and Python.
+I have also learned some of
+C++, Haskell, and Typescript.

 I'm interested in learning about: